-Revitalized board by recruiting younger and more diverse community members to hold positions; created goals and agendas which resonated with community needs
+Revitalized board by recruiting more diverse community members; created more resonant community goals

-Created long term capital investment plan for 134 units (250+ people) and community center: revenue and budget scenarios; reinvestment/renovation strategies; financial analysis, capital reserve projections, and investment forecasting
+Created longterm capital investment plan for 134 units (250+ people) and community center: revenue and budget scenarios; reinvestment/renovation strategies; financial analysis, reserve projections, and investment forecasting

 Acquired remaining emergency funds from DC Housing Authority, requiring collaboration and negotiation across legal and policy stakeholders; remittance ensured existing reserves could be redirected to capital needs

 Initiated scoping and initial contract for a 425 kWh solar array